H

 Continue SMS/email engagement and education

-Section 10 — Conversion Economics Shift
+Section 10 — Why Economics Require Evolution

 The Market Is Shifting to Conversion Economics.